+The legs are pale with a black stripe on the femora.
 Overall the female is a richly patterned, yellowish-brown insect.
 The head and thorax are straw coloured with black markings.
 The abdomen is black.
-The legs are pale with a black stripe on the femora.
-Abdomen is black with pale lateral margins and apex.
+The abdomen is black with pale lateral margins and apex.
 Venation straw coloured.

 Larvae feed in leaf rolls on young oaks.

 Flight period: May to June

 Plant associations: Querecus spp. especially Quercus robur (oaks, esp. pendunculate or English oak.)

 The National Biodiversity Network records are shown on the map below.
 (See terms and conditions)

 Benson, R.B., 1952.
 Handbooks for the Identification of British Insects.
 Hymenoptera, Symphyta, Vol 6, Section 2(a-c), Royal Entomological Society, London

 Liston A, Knight G, Sheppard D, Broad G, Livermore L (2014) Checklist of British and Irish Hymenoptera - Sawflies, ‘Symphyta’.
 Biodiversity Data Journal 2: e1168. https://doi.org/10.3897/BDJ.2.e1168